paulmasson/mathcell/README.md

 Interactive mathematics in the browser

+This library and [math.js](https://github.com/paulmasson/math) power the pure JavaScript interactive elements of http://analyticphysics.com.

 ### Usage ###

 Download the complete [library](https://raw.githubusercontent.com/paulmasson/mathcell/master/build/mathcell.js) and include it in the body of a page: